diffblue/cbmc/doc/architectural/data-structures-core-structures-and-ast.md

 lots of child nodes, some of which are numbered (sub) and some of which are labelled, and the label can either start with a “\#” (comments-sub) or without one (named-sub).
-The meaning of the “\#” is that this child should not be considered important, for example it shouldn’t be counted when comparing two `irept`s for equality.
+The meaning of the “\#” is that this child should not be considered important, for example it shouldn't be counted when comparing two `irept`s for equality.

 ## typet ##